 - Professional discretionary asset management for individuals and institutions

-- Variety of investments available, like equities, bonds, government securities, ETFs, mutual funds and options
+- Variety of investments are available, like equities, bonds, government securities, ETFs, mutual funds and options

 - Offers personalized investment recommendations based on risk tolerance, time horizon, financial goals and more